studio404pl/test/README.md

 #### what about icons?

-##### By icons i mean situation when i have more than 10 images and want to use them in different sizes and places.
+By icons i mean situation when i have more than 10 images and want to use them in different sizes and places.

-##### For solid (one color) icons i recommend [fontello - fontface generator](http://fontello.com).
+For solid (one color) icons i recommend [fontello - fontface generator](http://fontello.com).
 It supports literally all platforms.
 You can review uploaded icons, download export file for future use, style sizes and colors through css.

-##### For multiple colors i recommend [grumpicon](http://www.grumpicon.com/) it's a webapp wrapper for grunticon that handles all necessary processes and generate for you all svg images with png fallbacks and stylesheets.
+For multiple colors i recommend [grumpicon](http://www.grumpicon.com/) it's a webapp wrapper for grunticon that handles all necessary processes and generate for you all svg images with png fallbacks and stylesheets.

-##### Of course you can go with svg's
+Of course you can go with svg but from what i know it's not a bulletproof solution - if you have other opinion on that - please let me know.

 ## CHECKLIST before pushing project to acceptation